aghogwarts/DisnakeWavelinkBot/Readme.md

 Lavalink creates a  REST and websocket server where our application needs to connect to.
 Once connected, we need to send OPcodes that Lavalink requires, through websocket that Lavalink created.

-For example, if we want to play a song, we need to send the following through websocket:
+For example, if we want to play a song, we need to send the following OPcode and the neccesary data through websocket:
 ```json
 {
     "op": "play",